Wednesday, 11 March 2026

 The Precious Moment

 In this painting it was tried to capture how it was to be in Shri Mataji’s presence.
-Also the feeling within, sitting with others, while waiting to see Her.

 The artist can be contacted directly by email at: